hande-qmc/hande/documentation/manual/tutorials/canonical.rst

 .. literalinclude:: calcs/canonical_energy/canonical_energy.lua
     :language: lua

-Much like in FCIQMC we bin data into block of nattempts and then run the simulation for ncycles*nattempts iterations in total.
+Much like in FCIQMC we bin data into blocks of nattempts and then run the simulation for ncycles*nattempts iterations in total.
 The only other options available are the inverse temperature desired, which can be scaled by the fermi_temperature (where appropriate).
-Here we restrict ourself to the fully spin polarised UEG in M=389 plane waves which can be compared to the ipdmqmc simulation in :ref:`DMQMC tutorial <dmqmc_tutorial>`.
+Here we restrict ourself to the fully spin polarised UEG in M=389 plane waves which can be compared to the ipdmqmc simulation in the :ref:`DMQMC tutorial <dmqmc_tutorial>`.

 Running the input file we find